kamilburda/batcher/docs/sections/Customization/Actions.md

 For Export Layers and Edit Layers, the _green_ color tag is used as foreground by default.

-The `Merge foreground` procedure is added automatically.
+The `Merge foreground` action is added automatically.
 For Export Layers and Edit Layers, the `Not foreground` condition is added automatically.

 For more information, see `Insert background` above.